|Paris Airport (and Rail Station) Transfers,

-- Between Paris center and Chessy / Marne-la-Vallée / Disneyland: 115€
+- Between the city of Paris and Chessy / Marne-la-Vallée / Disneyland: 115€

-- Between Paris center and Beauvais airport: 169€
+- Between the city of Paris and Beauvais airport: 169€

-- Within central Paris (for instance, from rail stations or hotels, to another central Paris location): 69€
+- Within the city of Paris (for instance, from rail stations or hotels, to another location within the city of Paris): 69€

 Paris rail stations are Austerlitz, Montparnasse, St.-Lazare, Nord, Est, Lyon and Bercy.